EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 How do sensitivity labels protect data from AI?

-Sensitivity labels restrict how AI tools interact with labeled content: 1) Highly Confidential labels can prevent Copilot from accessing or surfacing labeled documents.
-2) Encrypted labels ensure AI cannot process encrypted content without authorized decryption.
-3) Auto-labeling identifies sensitive data (PII, PHI, financial data) and applies labels before AI can access it.
-4) Container labels on SharePoint sites restrict Copilot from accessing entire sites.
-Labels are the primary mechanism for controlling what data AI can and cannot touch.
+Sensitivity labels control how AI tools interact with labeled content through 4 mechanisms: 1) Access restriction — "Highly Confidential" labels can prevent Copilot from accessing or surfacing labeled documents in responses.
+2) Encryption enforcement — encrypted labels ensure AI cannot process content without authorized decryption keys.
+3) Auto-labeling at scale — Purview auto-labels sensitive data (PII, PHI, financial data) across SharePoint, OneDrive, and Exchange before AI can access it.
+4) Container labels — site-level and team-level labels restrict Copilot from accessing entire SharePoint sites or Teams channels.
+Labels are the primary mechanism for controlling what data AI can and cannot touch — they are the guardrails that make AI safe for regulated environments.

-How does Purview DLP work with Copilot?
+How does Purview DLP work with Microsoft Copilot?

-What AI audit capabilities does Purview provide?
+What AI audit capabilities does Microsoft Purview provide?

 Govern Your AI with Purview